 Figure: Data Collection and Annotation Pipeline.
-(Left) GAEA-1.6M includes geographically diverse visual samples from various data sources, such as MP-16, GLD-v2, and CityGuesser68k.
+(Left) GAEA-1.4M includes geographically diverse visual samples from various data sources, such as MP-16, GLD-v2, and CityGuesser68k.
 (Middle) We also incorporate OpenStreetMap (OSM) metadata and auxiliary context for each image, ranging from climate zones to geographical clues about the country.
 (Right) Using open-source LLMs and GPT-4o, we generate four diverse question-answer pairs across geolocation, reasoning, and conversational subsets.

 Figure: Overview of GAEA-Bench.
 GAEA-Bench is designed to evaluate the conversational abilities of various LMMs across different question types, including MCQs, T/F, and both short and long VQAs.
-We have carefully selected a subset of 4k samples from MP-16 and generated corresponding OSM metadata to generate QA pairs using GPT-4o.
+We have carefully selected a subset of 3.5k samples from MP-16 and generated corresponding OSM metadata to generate QA pairs using GPT-4o.
 GAEA-Bench aims to fill the gap in conversational benchmarks by incorporating geolocalization capabilities.

 Statistic | Value |